 Birdie is a great score here, it means you've kept your drive straight on line and judged the distance correctly.
 If you bogied, you'll have some birdie opportunities coming up soon.

-After putting out, you'll have to walk back up the fairway a short way to catch the path to hole four.
+After putting out, you'll have to walk back up the fairway just a few steps and catch the stepping stones over Calico Creek a short way up to hole four.